webbcam/tiflash/docs/source/api.rst

     :ref:`Session Args <session>`

-the session args are a common set of arguments used for many functions
+the session args are a common set of arguments used for most functions

 .. container::